Changdeokgung: Naejŏn

 Jinggwangnu was a two-story pavilion to the northeast of Daejojeon.
 It was built in 1647 using materials from In'gyŏnggung.
 It had blue roof tiles.
 It was destroyed in the 1917 fire.
 Gyeonghungak was rebuilt in Jinggwangnu's former location in 1920.

 Yeonghwidang was a building to the west of Gyeonghungak.
 It was closely linked with another building Okhwadang.
 It was destroyed by fire in 1833 and restored.
 It was destroyed in the 1917 fire and never rebuilt.

 Yeonyangnu was a small pavilion to the southeast of Yeonghwidang.
 It burned down in 1833, was restored, then was again burned down in 1917 and never rebuilt.

 Okhwadang was a building to the west of Yeonghwidang.
 It was named in 1461.
 It was destroyed by fire in 1833 and restored.
 It was destroyed in the 1917 fire and never rebuilt.

-Bogyeongdang was the living quarters of Royal Noble Consort Sukbin Choe.
-It was the birthplace of King Sukjong.
+Bogyeongdang was the living quarters of Sukbin Choe and Subin Park, and the birthplace of King Yeongjo.
 It was named in 1461.
 After being destroyed in 1592 during the Imjin War, it was rebuilt in 1647.

 Sodeokdang was a northern annex to Seonjeongjeon.
 It received the name "Sodeokdang" in 1461.
 It is attested to in 1565 but is not depicted in the 19th-century map Donggwoldo.

 Taehwadang was a building to the north of Seonjeongjeon.
 It is not known when it was built; it is attested to in 1647.

 Jaedeokdang was a building to the north of Seonjeongjeon and to the east of Taehwadang.